Non-Owner Car Insurance in California

 Who Should Get Non-Owner Car Insurance in California?

-• Frequent vehicle borrowing: When you drive cars owned by family or friends, your non-owner policy protects their insurance record.
-Their coverage pays first if you cause an accident, but your policy covers what's left, keeping their rates from increasing.
+• Frequent borrowing.
+When you drive cars owned by family or friends, the owner's policy pays first if you cause an accident.
+Your non-owner policy covers what's left, which keeps their rates from going up.

-• Regular car rentals: Rental counters charge $15 to $30 per day for liability coverage.
-At the high end ($30 per day), three days of rental insurance costs $90, more than a month of non-owner coverage at $54.
+• Regular rentals.
+Rental counters charge $15 to $30 a day for liability coverage.
+At $30 a day, three days of rental insurance costs $90, which is more than a full month of non-owner coverage at $54.

-• Maintaining continuous coverage: A gap in your insurance history can raise future premiums by 20% to 40%.
-If you're between vehicles but plan to buy one later, a non-owner policy preserves your continuous coverage record.
+• Maintaining continuous coverage.
+A gap in your insurance history can raise future premiums by 20% to 40%.
+If you're between vehicles but plan to buy one, a non-owner policy keeps your coverage record intact.

-• License reinstatement: Drivers with suspended licenses in California must show proof of insurance before reinstatement.
-A non-owner policy meets this requirement without requiring you to purchase a vehicle.
+• License reinstatement.
+California requires proof of insurance before reinstating a suspended license.
+A non-owner policy satisfies that requirement without requiring vehicle ownership.

 Non-owner insurance doesn't make sense if you: